shakebugs/shake-docs/docs/react/attachments.md

 ## Methods
 You can quietly attach files by using any of the methods described below.

+### Setting a custom filename and then attaching a file
+*ShakeFile* can be initialized with a desired filename (String) and an absolute file path (String) to your file, or instead of a file path you can initialize it with the actual file object (java.io.File).

+To define which files will be uploaded when a user reports a bug, you must call the `Shake.onPrepareData()` method overriding the `attachedFiles` method inside, as shown in the example below.

+You can call the `Shake.onPrepareData()` method anywhere within your app, but be careful only to call it once since any subsequent calls will override the former ones.

+/*
+  Ovdje dodati metode
+*/

-### Attaching a file with a default name
+### Attaching a file without the custom filename
-Files can be attached with an absolute file path to your file.
+*ShakeFile* can be initialized without a filename (String), with just an absolute file path (String) to your file, or instead of a file path you can initialize it with the actual file object (java.io.File).
-If you attach files this way, the filename shown on the web Dashboard will be determined automatically from the passed file's name.
+If you initialize it this way, filename shown on the web Dashboard will be determined automatically from the passed file's name.

-To attach files this way, call the `Shake.setShakeReportData()` method as shown in the example below.
+To define which files will be uploaded when a user reports a bug, you must call the `onPrepareData` method overriding the `attachedFiles` method inside, as shown in the example below.

-Be careful though, any subsequent calls will override former ones already in place:
+You can call the `Shake.onPrepareData()` method anywhere in your app, but be careful only to call it once, since subsequent calls will override the former ones.

 ```javascript title="App.js"
 // highlight-next-line